privatenumber/browser-reload-plugin/README.md

 ## 💁‍♀️ FAQ

-### Does this work on regular builds?
+### Does this work on regular non-watch builds?

 No, it's designed specifically for Webpack watch mode.

 ### Should I use this over [Hot Module Replacement (HMR)](https://webpack.js.org/concepts/hot-module-replacement/)?

-No, HMR is far superior to this approach.
+HMR is far superior to this approach.
 Only use this plugin when you have a sophisticated application that doesn't work well with HMR but you'd still like to automate browser page reloads on build.

 ### How is this different from [webpack-livereload-plugin](https://www.npmjs.com/package/webpack-livereload-plugin)?